WeblateOrg/weblate/docs/user/checks.rst

 Trailing stop
 ~~~~~~~~~~~~~

-Source and translated do not both end with a full stop.
+Source and translation do not both end with a full stop.
 Full stop is also
 checked in various language variants (Chinese, Japanese, Devanagari or Urdu).

 When the original string is a sentence, the translated one should be a sentence